Timusan/timusan.github.io/ja/stories/web-shop.md

 <a name="steps"></a>

-Web shops are a special kind of web application that combine a corporate homepage with an online shopping system.
-Shisaa.jp employs its many years of experience in the Drupal CMS system together with the Drupal Commerce web shop suite, to provide you with a modern, fully customizable, open source web shop.
+Web shops are a special kind of web application that combine a corporate homepage with an online shopping system. shisaa.be employs its many years of experience in the Drupal CMS system together with the Drupal Commerce web shop suite, to provide you with a modern, fully customizable, open source web shop.

-To give you a better look at how Shisaa.jp helps you to create your web shop, please take a look at the following steps from idea to finished project:
+To give you a better look at how shisaa.be helps you to create your web shop, please take a look at the following steps from idea to finished project:
 <br/>
 <br/>